googleapis/google-cloud-cpp/google/cloud/bigtable/quickstart/README.md

    bazel build ...
    ```

+   Note that Bazel automatically downloads and compiles all dependencies of the
+   project.
+As it is often the case with C++ libraries, compiling these
+   dependencies may take several minutes.

 3. Run the example, change the place holder to appropriate values:

    ```bash
    bazel run :quickstart -- [GCP PROJECT] [CLOUD BIGTABLE INSTANCE] [CLOUD BIGTABLE TABLE]
    ```

-If you are using Windows or macOS there are additional instructions at the end
-of this document.

 ## Using with CMake

+> :warning: If you are using Windows or macOS there are additional instructions
+> at the end of this document.

 1. Install CMake.
 The package managers for most Linux distributions include a
    package for CMake.
 Likewise, you can install CMake on Windows using a package